 The TDU is comprised of the Public Health England (PHE) Malaria Reference Laboratory and the School's Diagnostic Parasitology Laboratory.
-The Laboratories are accredited under the UK Clinical Pathology Accreditation (CPA) scheme and provide both a reference and a primary diagnostic service to hospitals, private laboratories and clinics in the UK and overseas.
+The Laboratories are accredited to ISO 15189 and provide both a reference and a primary diagnostic service to hospitals, private laboratories and clinics in the UK and overseas.

 The DPL additionally offers a diagnostic service for zoos and primate sanctuaries.

 Both diagnostic laboratories perform a wide range of tests ranging from morphological diagnosis by microscopy to molecular diagnosis.